Women and IMO Support

 Credit Nautilus International

 Pakistan faces a dismal track record of no women nautical or engineering graduates.
-However in the Karachi Port Security Force a sizeable contingent of women is deployed for security duty , a first in the entire region.
+However in the Karachi Port Security Force a sizeable contingent of women is deployed for operational security duty , a first in the entire region.

 Credit marineinsight